Learn more about w-sitting and why pediatric therapists caution against this position.

 Bilateral coordination (the ability to effectively use both sides of the body together) is delayed as a result.
 Every motor skill a child develops is a product of developing the milestone before.
 So, if a child has difficulty developing bilateral coordination, he may then demonstrate delays in skills such as developing hand dominance, skipping, throwing, kicking, etc.

-W-sitting causes the hip and leg muscles to become shortened and tight which may lead to “pigeon toed” walking and could increase chance of back or pelvis pain as they grow.
-One study also suggests that W-sitting as a preschooler may increase the likelihood of a child becoming flat footed in both feet (European Journal of Pediatrics, Chen KC, 2010)*.
+W-sitting can cause the hip and leg muscles to become shortened and tight which may lead to “pigeon toed” walking and could increase chance of back or pelvis pain as they grow.
+One study also suggests that W-sitting as a preschooler may be associated with a child becoming flat footed in both feet (European Journal of Pediatrics, Chen KC, 2010)*.

 If you’re a therapist or teacher who frequently encounters children who are W-Sitters, share a copy of our printable W-Sitting handout with parents and caregivers!

 We love this post about W-Sitting from Rachel at CanDo Kiddo – such a well rounded review of the related issues and when W-Sitting is really a problem for kids.